 Contact Thompson Law Firm today, or read on to learn more about head-on collisions in Arizona.

-Common injuries that result from head-on crashes include neck and shoulder injuries such as whiplash, spinal and pelvic injuries, as well as head injuries.
+Common injuries that result from head on collisions include neck and shoulder injuries such as whiplash, spinal and pelvic injuries, as well as head injuries.